Wang-and-Co/Cis-3750-Project/Backend.md

 ## /eventBooking

 GET REQUEST (Retrieving all event bookings from the database): this requires a simple integer only (the user id).
 Because this is a get request it does not require a json object.
-Example provided below of how it would be called
+Example provided below of how it would be called:
 ```
 retrieveBookings(user_id)
 ```